Italian Renaissance painting: Correggio

-Correggio (1489–1534), who never visited Rome, but must have seen the works of the Raphael, Michelangelo and Titian, worked in a personal High Renaissance style in Parma, in Northern Italy.
-He invented the open heaven filled with floating figures church dome, which became a hallmark of the 17th century Baroque period with his Vision of St. John the Evangelist, 1520–1524, in Parma’s San Giovanni Evangelista, and the Assumption of the Virgin, 1526–1530, in Parma Cathedral.
-One art scholar states that in the latter, Correggio creates a “dazzling illusion: the architecture of the dome seems to dissolve and the form seems to explode through the building drawing the viewer up into the swirling vortex of saints and angels who rush upwards to accompany the Virgin in to heaven.”
+Correggio (1489–1534), who never visited Rome, but must have seen the works of the Raphael, Michelangelo and Titian, worked in a personal High Renaissance style in Parma, in northern Italy.
+He invented the open heaven filled with floating figures church dome, which became a hallmark of the 17th-century Baroque period, with his Vision of St. John the Evangelist, 1520–1524, in Parma's San Giovanni Evangelista, and the Assumption of the Virgin, 1526–1530, in Parma Cathedral.
+One art scholar states that in the latter, Correggio creates a "dazzling illusion: the architecture of the dome seems to dissolve and the form seems to explode through the building drawing the viewer up into the swirling vortex of saints and angels who rush upwards to accompany the Virgin in to heaven".

 In those domes and other works, his bold use of perspective, usually by setting a dark colour against light colours to enhance the illusion of depth, is described as astonishing.
 His chief interest was painting light and he anticipates the effects to be achieved by Caravaggio at the start of the next century.
 His mastery of foreshortening (causing objects to look shorter because they are angled to the viewer) to create perspective is described as perhaps the most skillful ever.

-In Jupiter and Io, 1531–1532, Correggio painted a strong contrast between the luminous figure of Io and the soft but dark clouds filling the sky, which seem to envelop Io’s gleaming body.
-Correggio was able to execute the diffuse effect of clouds, haze or mist perfectly and together with colour modulation infuses his characters with a distinct sense of weightlessness.
-He painted flesh in a delicate, voluptuous manner that has never been surpassed and presents a new concept of feminine beauty only rediscovered during the Rococo period.
-Correggio had many pupils, but none carried on his style but he prefigured many components of Baroque painting.
+In Jupiter and Io, 1531–1532, Correggio painted a strong contrast between the luminous figure of Io and the soft but dark clouds filling the sky, which seem to envelop Io's gleaming body.
+Correggio was able to execute the diffuse effect of clouds, haze, or mist perfectly, and together with colour modulation, this infuses his characters with a distinct sense of weightlessness.
+He painted flesh in a delicate, voluptuous manner that has never been surpassed, and presents a new concept of feminine beauty only rediscovered during the Rococo period.
+Correggio prefigured many components of Baroque painting.